ykirpichev/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)
 Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried.
-I followed the guidelines from lesson:
+In order to chose N and dt I followed the guidelines from lesson:
 * in the case of driving a car, T should be a few seconds, at most
 * T should be as large as possible, while dt should be as small as possible So, I tried the following values for `N={7,8,10,12,15,20,40}` for `DT={0.025,0.05,0.1,0.15,0.2,0.25}`